 This preference has implications in the business world, as well.
 In one study, participants read about electronic components manufacturer AVnet, one of the 350 largest companies in America.

 Half the participants were told that a (fictional) CEO of the company had guided the company for the last couple of decades, making a series of shrewd and successful decisions that led to AVnet’s success.
 The other half were told a group of executives had guided the company, making the same shrewd decisions.

 Participants who read that AVnet’s success could be attributed to its CEO thought the company should command a greater share of the market than did the participants who were told the company’s success was tied to a group of executives.

 “This could be one of the reasons why customers connect personally with companies like Apple that are identified with their founders and CEOs,” Walker said.
 “Successful companies like IBM or Samsung that are more faceless have a harder time connecting with people on such a personal level and inspiring people to root for their continued success.”

 Other studies by the researchers looked at why people feel differently about individual versus team winning streaks.
 They found that people attributed individual streaks of success to the people themselves, while team success was attributed to situational factors.

 “We’re now looking at how this effect might influence people’s reactions to economic inequality and policies designed to alleviate it,” Gilovich said.
-“Are people less trouble by evidence of inequality expressed as big gaps between individuals than expressed as big gaps between groups?
+“Are people less troubled by evidence of inequality expressed as big gaps between individuals than expressed as big gaps between groups?